-BX Command:
+• BX Command:

 Issue the BX command.
 The BX command utilizes a minimal movement algorithm in order to determine the correct commutation of the motor.
-As of April 2011 this command was still in the Beta testing phase.

 Setting Amplifier Gain and Current Loop Gain

 The AG command will set the amplifier gain (Amps/Volt), and the AU command will set the current loop gain for the AMP-43540.
 The current loop gain will need to be set based upon the bus voltage and inductance of the motor and is critical in providing the best possible performance of the system.